Wilsons Leather: History

 The company refocused in 2003, reducing their product offerings and closing several dozen underperforming stores.
 The company scaled back its operations again in 2004, laying off about 1,000 employees and closing nearly 100 stores.
 At the beginning of 2004, Wilsons operated 598 stores, down from 763 in November 2002.
 The company continued paring back its number of stores, to 453 by October 2004 and 428 by December 2005.
 More closings in 2007 brought the total number of Wilsons stores to 411 by October 2007.
 The closure of 160 stores was announced in February 2008 and by May 2008, the company operated 228 stores in 39 states.

 In July 2008, the company sold the Wilsons brand name, online store and 116 outlet stores to G-III Apparel Group.
 The company formerly known as Wilsons changed its name to PreVu Inc..
 PreVu was delisted by NASDAQ on August 4, 2008, then announced it was going out of business on August 14, 2008 and would liquidate its 100 mall stores by October.
 In 2009, AM Retail Group purchased the company, in partners with GH Bass Co as well.
-Wilsons currently has 167 stores nationally.
-Its outlet stores remain open.

 In 2020, the top manager of G-III Apparel Group announced they would close 110 selling stores directly managed by Wilson's Leather as a part of their reorganization plan while the brand continues its online business.